deepinv/deepinv/paper/paper.md

 # Acknowledgements

-J. Tachella acknowledges support by the ANR grant UNLIP (ANR-23-CE23-0013) and the CNRS PNRIA deepinverse project.
+J. Tachella acknowledges support by the French National Research Agency (Agence Nationale de la Recherche) grant UNLIP (ANR-23-CE23-0013) and the CNRS PNRIA deepinverse project.
 M. Terris acknowledges support by the BrAIN grant (ANR-20-CHIA-0016).
 F. Sarron, P. Weiss, M.H.
 Nguyen were supported by the ANR Micro-Blind ANR-21-CE48-0008.
+Thomas Moreau was supported from a national grant attributed to the ExaDoST project of the NumPEx PEPR program, under the reference ANR-22-EXNU-0004.
 J. Hertrich is supported by the German Research Foundation (DFG) with project number 530824055.
 Z. Hu acknowledges funding from the Swiss National Science Foundation (Grant PZ00P2_216211).
 S. Neumayer acknowledges funding from the German Research Foundation (DFG) with project number 543939932.